Jesus – The High Priest

-And we also read: “…We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; A minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man” (Hebrews 8:1-2; Psalm 102:19).
+The New Testament also confirms this truth: “…We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; A minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man” (Hebrews 8:1-2; Psalm 102:19).

 While there were many priests in the earthly sanctuary, there was only one high priest.
 This high priest was a symbol of the true High Priest, Jesus Christ (Hebrews 2:17, 3:1, 5:5).
 God’s people are all called to be priests (Revelation 5:10, 20:6), but we must follow after the true High Priest (Hebrews 2:18).

 The sanctuaries built on earth by Moses, Solomon and Zerubbabel were all symbolic of the true Sanctuary in heaven where the Lamb of God would intercede for the sins of God’s people (John 1:29, Hebrews 7:22-27).
 In essence, the Sanctuary is where we come spiritually to remove sin and be washed in the blood of the Lamb (Revelation 7:14-15, 1 Peter 1:18-19).
-It is the place where we spiritually meet with God and receive grace.
+It is the place where we spiritually meet with God and receive grace and power to overcome sin.

 “For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need” (Hebrews 4:15-16).